jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 Originally, I wanted to do this as a one blog post, but as the issues grew and the complexity increased, it appeared the best strategey is to have several pages.
 The resulting blog post and reference pages is a two-plus (2+) week effort.
 There were a <a href=#annoyances>number of annoyance</a> that extened the process.

 As such I want to thank **Rob Willett** for his invaluable assitance and advice.
 If you find errors, they are mine.
-If you have some praise, send some luv to Rob.
+If you have praise, send some luv to Rob.

 Note: From here forward I will use **Cordova** to mean *Cordova CLI*, *Phonegap CLI*, and *Phonegap Build*.
 If there is a difference, I will try to make it abundantly clear.
 If you did not know there is a difference, [read this](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/new-to-Phonegap.md)